muffinista/chatterbot/README.markdown

 **reply** -- reply to another tweet:

-    reply "THIS IS A REPLY!", original_tweet
+    reply "THIS IS A REPLY TO #USER#!", original_tweet

 **retweet** -- Chatterbot can retweet tweets as well: